rainbyte/rainbyte.github.io/posts/150702-01-how-to-decrease-gnome-titlebar-height.md

 tags: gnome, snippets, css
 ---

-I've started using [Firefox](https://www.mozilla.org/firefox) again, and after some time, I noticed that the gnome window title-bar was eating a lot of screen space.
+I've started using [Firefox](https://www.mozilla.org/firefox) again, and after some time I noticed that Gnome window title-bars were eating a lot of screen space.

 <!-- more -->